-A Guide To Succeeding In Your Online Music Lessons
+A Guide To Succeeding In Your Online Music Lessons For Beginners in 2023

 It's no surprise that technology has evolved over the years and has become such a big part of our lives and work.
 I'm sure that most instrumental or vocal teachers would agree that face-to-face instruction with opportunities for students to interact with their teachers and receive physical feedback is crucial for achieving the best results.

 Regardless, technology is here to stay and it's important to provide online music lessons as well as in home music lessons .
 Lessons via video conferencing services such as Skype, Zoom FaceTime, Google Hangouts, etc. are extremely useful ways to offer lessons when emergencies and other circumstances might make it impossible for the student to appear in person in the classroom, such as when the student lives too far away or when an emergency situation arises.